Top 5 Reasons to go to Thailand Now!

 Not that you need an excuse to visit a country full of amazing shopping, culture and stunning beauty, but here are the top five reasons why we think you need to go to Thailand the next time you consider a vacation.

 1. Incredible luxury hotels at a great value

 Value is the key word here.
 Thailand is simply an amazing value.
 When a 5-star hotel in Europe or the Caribbean would run you in the thousands, Thailand offers affordable luxury at it’s finest.
 Don’t believe me?
 Take the Ritz Carlton brand, for example.
 The Ritz Carlton Reserve in Krabi will run you about $500 per night for a standard room.
 The Ritz Carlton Reserve in Dorado, Puerto Rico, however, will run you about $1900 per night.
 Quite a difference right?
 These hotels are both world-class, 5-star properties and yet the price difference is astounding.
 That is the beauty of Thailand.

-On our last trip to Thailand, we stayed in all 5 star properties, most of them averaging $100-150 per night.
+On our first trip to Thailand, we stayed in all 5 star properties, most of them averaging $100-150 per night.
 We had expansive rooms, incredible service and relished in the fact that we would never get this type of value anywhere else in the world.

 2. Island hopping

 You can see a lot of diverse, incredible places in a short amount of time.
 Whether you’re looking to plant yourself on a beach for a week or explore 5 islands in 10 days, anything is possible in Thailand and it’s a great place all year due to its weather patterns.
 When it’s monsoon season on one side of the country, it’s sunny and dry on the other and vice versa.
 Keep in mind, it’s helpful to be carrying a backpack or a shoulder duffel (like this one) when island hopping.
 Sometimes the boat transfers drop you off during low tide and you have to walk through some 2-inch water to get to land and holding onto a suitcase could be difficult.